Neural Network Verification with Branch-and-Bound for General Nonlinearities: Conclusion

 To conclude, we propose a general BaB framework for NN verification involving general nonlinearities in general computational graphs.
-We also propose a new branching heuristic for deciding branched neurons and an offline optimization procedure for deciding branching points.
+We also propose a new branching heuristic for deciding branched neurons and a pre-optimization procedure for deciding branching points.
 Experiments on verifying NNs with various nonlinearities demonstrate the effectiveness of our method.
-We believe our work can enable more applications of NN verification involving various nonlinearities.

-\textbf{Limitations and future work}.
-Although we have demonstrated a practical application on ML4ACOPF, most of our experiments have focused on the typical robustness verification for image classifiers.
-We believe our work has the potential for broader applications requiring formally verifying neural networks in various other domains, which will be interesting for future works.
-In addition, many models we have demonstrated are still much smaller than those deployed in large-scale machine learning applications, which is also a common limitation of current NN verification methods.
-Further scaling up NN verification to larger models will be important for future works.